noir-lang/noir/docs/docs/dev_docs/getting_started/sandbox.md

   }
 ```

-Great!.
+Great!
 The Sandbox is running and we are able to interact with it.

 ## Account Creation/Deployment